-Listed Buildings are widely distributed across the Borough, although there are clusters situated around Market Bosworth in the centre of the Borough, Hinckley and Burbage to the south, and Newbold Verdon and Desford to the east (see Figure 4-12).
-Hinckley & Bosworth Borough has comparatively fewer Listed Buildings than neighbouring boroughs such as Charnwood and North West Leicestershire, where there are significant clusters of Listed Buildings within the larger historic market towns, e.g., Loughborough and Ashby-de-la-Zouch.
+Listed Buildings are widely distributed across the borough, although there are clusters situated around Market Bosworth in the centre of the borough, Hinckley and Burbage to the south, and Newbold Verdon and Desford to the east.
+Hinckley & Bosworth borough has comparatively fewer Listed Buildings than neighbouring boroughs such as Charnwood and North West Leicestershire, where there are significant clusters of Listed Buildings within the larger historic market towns, for example, Loughborough and Ashby-de-la-Zouch.

-Due to the rich heritage of Hinckley & Bosworth Borough, there are over one thousand features recorded on the local Historic Environment Record (HER) (WYG, 2009a).
-Sites of archaeological interest range from Roman Camps at Ratby and Witherley to Castle Mottes at Groby and Hinckley (WYG, 2009a).
-Furthermore, the rich history of the Borough means that there is high potential for a range of unknown archaeological remains.
+Due to the rich heritage of Hinckley & Bosworth borough, there are many features recorded on the local Historic Environment Record (HER).
+Sites of archaeological interest range from Roman Camps at Ratby and Witherley to Castle Mottes at Groby and Hinckley.
+Furthermore, the rich history of the borough means that there is high potential for a range of unknown archaeological remains.

-Of the historic assets within Hinckley & Bosworth Borough, five are listed on Historic England's Heritage at Risk Register (Historic England, 2017b) (see Table 4-6).
+Of the historic assets within Hinckley & Bosworth Borough, five are listed on Historic England's Heritage at Risk Register (Historic England, 2023) (see Table 4-6).
 The Heritage at Risk Register shows sites that are in an unfavourable condition and includes Action Plans where applicable to improve the condition of the sites.
-Many of the Borough's sites included on the Register are experiencing a continued decline in condition.
+Many of the borough's sites included on the Register are experiencing a continued decline in condition.

 The overall number of heritage features on the Register has remained similar since 2009, when the current Local Plan Core Strategy was adopted.
 However, Conservation Areas at risk included Ratby, Shenton, Stoke Golding, and Sutton Cheney.
-Therefore, there has been a shift from more rural settlements being at risk, to urban settlements surrounding Hinckley in the south of the Borough being at risk.
-The Stable and kennels at Bradgate House was also on the Heritage at Risk Register in 2009, but the Church of St John Evangelist only appeared on the list in 2014.
+Therefore, there has been a shift from more rural settlements being at risk, to urban settlements surrounding Hinckley in the south of the borough being at risk.
+The Stable and kennels at Bradgate House was also on the Heritage at Risk Register in 2009, but the Church of St Edith on the Green was added to the list more recently (Historic England, 2023).
 Issues such as flooding associated with climate change may pose a risk to heritage assets in the future.